 Some examples of how providers might commit fraud and abuse are:

 - Performing services that are not needed

 - Billing for services that were never performed

 - Billing numerous times for the same service

 When someone is reported for possible fraud and abuse, MedStar Family Choice will perform an investigation.
-The results are reported to the Department Health Care Finance.
-The Department of Health Care Finance may perform its own investigation too.
+The results are reported to the Maryland Department of Health (MDH).
+MDH may perform its own investigation too.
 People who perform these activities or any other dishonest activity on purpose may lose their health benefits, be fined or jailed.

 While MedStar Family Choice looks for possible fraud and abuse activities, we need your help to stop fraud and abuse.
 MedStar Family Choice has a strict non-retaliation policy.
 You do not need to give your name.
 However, if you choose to give us your name, you don't have to worry about anyone denying you service, removing you from the managed care organization or treating you in any way that would cause you or a family member from feeling that you did something wrong for reporting any incident.
-If you know of a situation that may involve fraud and abuse, please report it immediately by calling our Compliance Director at 202-448-6764 or you may call Member Services at 888-404-3549, or you may also call the MedStar Health Corporate Integrity line at 877-811-3411.
+If you know of a situation that may involve fraud and abuse, please report it immediately by calling our Compliance Director at (410) 933-2283, Member Services at (888) 404-3549, or you may also call the Medstar Health Corporate Integrity Hotline at (877) 811-3411.
 Your report will remain confidential.